 By making annual pre-payments of just $2,000, you would save $21,787 in interest and pay your mortgage off 3.5 years faster (assuming the interest rate remains constant over the amortization period).

 Use our mortgage calculator to see how much you could be saving by making extra annual mortgage payments.

-From a transfer to another school that requires you to make a move to a new city, to changes in your marital or financial status—there are circumstances that could arise that would require you to sell your home before the end of the term, which would result in having to ‘break’ your mortgage.
+From a transfer to another school that requires you to move, to changes in your marital or financial status—some things could require you to sell your home before the end of the term, which would result in having to ‘break’ your mortgage.